LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 </div>

-### Install CodeGPT extension
+### Install Continue extension

 * Click on the Extensions icon in the left sidebar or use the keyboard shortcut: Ctrl + Shift + X (Windows/Linux) or Cmd + Shift + X (macOS).
-* In the Extensions marketplace, search for "CodeGPT" to find the extension.
+* In the Extensions marketplace, search for "Continue" to find the extension.
-* Click on the "CodeGPT" extension to open its page.
+* Click on the "Continue" extension to open its page.
 * Click the "Install" button to begin the installation process.
 * Wait for the extension to download and install.
 This might take a few seconds.
 * Once the installation is complete, click on the "Reload Required" button to reload VS Code.